N.C. panel backs 'guiding principles' on health improvements

 But the split also threatened a repeat of 2019, when the governor and GOP legislators never passed a traditional two-year budget because of an impasse largely attributed to their differences over Medicaid expansion.
 That stalemate also delayed or halted some health care improvements by the GOP.

-Cooper, House Speaker Tim Moore and Senate leader Phil Berger have said separately that they are committed to avoiding another fiscal deadlock while finding common ground on issues.
+Cooper, House Speaker Tim Moore and Senate leader Phil Berger of Eden have said separately that they are committed to avoiding another fiscal deadlock while finding common ground on issues.

 The council was a diverse group, with its members ranging from Blue Cross & Blue Shield of North Carolina CEO Tunde Sotunde and automobile dealer Don Flow to Kinston-based television chef Vivian Howard.
 And Republican legislators outnumbered Democrats.